OpenFn/devtools/docs/deploying.md

    This script expects a `GH_TOKEN` env variable, which is an OAuth2 token you must get from Github (via the account page)

-8. **Add the version to core**
+## Using a new adaptor in an OpenFn/platform instance

-   1. Add your release to the `scripts/install-language-packs` script.
+1. Add your release to the `scripts/install-lp` script.
 2. Add the version number to `priv/adaptors.json`.
 3. Add the `bodySchema` to `CredentialView.js`.

-   During the application build step, the `install-language-packs` script is run which downloads all the listed language packs, and symlinks the newest as a default.